International internships/volunteer/short-term work experiences

 There are 3 general ways to go abroad on a work experience:

-- Third party tuition based study abroad internships: Columbia College does not offer any specific intern/volunteer abroad placements, so you will need to go to a third party site.
+- Third party tuition based study abroad internships: Columbia College does not offer any specific intern/volunteer abroad placements.
+You will need to go to a third party site.
 These organizations will often charge a fee that will typically include placement, room and board.
 These are logistically the easiest as they take care of mostly everything, but usually the priciest.
 There are many advantages however to working with these agencies.
-The reputable ones typically have a number of connections within the country in your industry, they will have staff in the country ready to help you, and the organizations you work with usually have had experience working with American students.
+The reputable ones typically have a number of connections within the country in your industry.
+They will have staff in the country ready to help you.
+The organizations you work with usually have had experience working with American students.

 - Volunteer positions/unpaid internships: These can be very similar, but not necessarily indistinguishable.
 Typically volunteer positions are less in-depth and can be a shorter time than an internship.
 These can be set up by a third party provider or sometimes directly with the organization.